-Being inspired by the cherry blossom (Japenese Sakura) that symbolizes the season of Spring, I hereby combined both eastern and western Spring to DIY Easter Eggs in Sakura theme.
-They are easy to make and with the little time and effort put in, you will be able to decorate this Easter with the state-of-the-art eggs.
+Inspired by the cherry blossom (Japenese Sakura) that symbolizes the season of spring, I hereby combined both eastern and western spring to DIY Easter eggs with a Sakura theme.
+They are easy to make, and with the little time and effort put in, you will be able to decorate this Easter with state-of-the-art eggs.

 Living in a tropical country, we don’t have the chance to reveal the real Japanese Sakura.
-Instead, we are lucky to have Pink Trumpet trees (Scientific name: Tabebuia rosea, a neotropical tree), they bloom like the cherry blossom in the month of March.
-It is absolute heaven on earth moment to indulge the mind and soul with this beautiful scenery; imagine…. shades of white, pink and purple under the blue sky!
-So romantic 🙂
+Instead, we are lucky to have Pink Trumpet trees (Scientific name: Tabebuia rosea, a neotropical tree); they bloom like cherry blossoms in March.
+It is an absolute heaven-on-earth moment to indulge the mind and soul with this beautiful scenery; imagine…. shades of white, pink, and purple under the blue sky!
+So romantic 😊

-Over the years, I have made some Easter projects and I am glad to progress as I continue to create and share.
-The blue mini bunny sachet next to the Sakura Easter Egg is one of them which I did 3 years ago.
-For more Easter’s project to make, click here.
+Over the years, I have made some Easter projects, and I am glad to progress as I continue to create and share.
+The blue mini bunny sachet next to the Sakura Easter Egg is one of them, which I did 3 years ago.
+Find out more Easter crafts to DIY!

 DIY Easter Eggs